-Richard Schramm retired from the faculty of the graduate program in Sustainable Business & Communities (now the MA in Social Innovation and Sustainability in the Goddard Graduate Institute) in February of 2013.
+Richard Schramm retired from the faculty of the Sustainable Business & Communities Program (now the MA in Social Innovation and Sustainability Program in the Goddard Graduate Institute) in February of 2013.
 He spent much of his career as a faculty member and administrator in higher education.
 His teaching and research has focused largely on building the capacity of local governments, non-profit organizations, cooperative enterprises and small businesses to plan and create vital and sustainable communities.

 PhD in Economics, Carnegie Mellon University

 MS in Economics, Carnegie Mellon University